It's Everyday Bro: Reception and response

-The song was panned, earning it the rank of 28th-most disliked YouTube video of all time.
+The song was panned, earning it the rank of 17th-most disliked YouTube video of all time.
 It was especially ridiculed for distinctive lyrics including "I just dropped some new merch and it's selling like a god church" as well as "England is my city" and "I Usain Bolt and run".
 The Musical Hype rated the song 1 out of 5 stars and described it as an "atrocious, god awful single".
 Uproxx ranked the song number one on its "The Worst Songs of 2017" list.
-Despite the negative reception, the music video accumulated 294 million views on Youtube as of January 19, 2023, propelling the song to number two on the U.S. iTunes chart, No. 91 on the Billboard Hot 100, and a platinum RIAA certification.
+Despite the negative reception, the music video accumulated 303 million views on YouTube as of February 9, 2025.
+This propelled the song to number two on the U.S. iTunes chart, No. 91 on the Billboard Hot 100, and a platinum RIAA certification.

 Many of Paul's neighbors became more vocal with their complaints after the publishing of "It's Everyday Bro"; in response, The Walt Disney Company severed all ties with Paul.